-Behind the Palace you will find Amalie Garden.
+Behind the Palace, you will find Amalie Garden.
 This new garden is designed by Belgian architect Jean Delogne in 1983.
-The modern garden has fountains, sculptures, trees and flowers.
-And gives a wonderful view over the harbour and Copenhagen.
+The modern garden has fountains, sculptures, trees, and flowers.
+And gives a wonderful view over the harbor and Copenhagen.

 Visit Amalienborg Museum

-This Palace is only 100 years old, but from this location the crown of Denmark has ruled for centuries.
-Nowadays Christiansborg is mainly used as the seat of parlement in Denmark.
+This Palace is only 100 years old, but from this location, the crown of Denmark has ruled for centuries.
+Nowadays Christiansborg is mainly used as the seat of parliament in Denmark.
 Which includes the Prime Minister’s Office and the Supreme Court of Denmark.

 Visit Christiansborg Palace

 The Royal Reception Rooms: open on Tuesday-Sunday